SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

 In the SolClient API, messages are allocated and freed from an internal API message pool for greatest performance and efficiency.
 Therefore as shown, messages must be acquired by calls to solClient_msg_alloc and then later freed back to the pool by calls to solClient_msg_free.

 The minimum properties required to create a SolClient message that can be sent is to set the delivery mode, queue or topic destination, and message contents as shown in the above code.
-Once the message is created it is sent to the Solace message router with a call to solClient_session_sendMsg.
+Once the message is created it is sent to the PubSub+ message router with a call to solClient_session_sendMsg.

-At this point the producer has sent a message to the Solace message router and your waiting consumer will have received the message and printed its contents to the screen.
+At this point the producer has sent a message to the PubSub+ message router and your waiting consumer will have received the message and printed its contents to the screen.

 ## Summarizing